ppy/osu-wiki/wiki/osu!_wiki_Contribution_Guide/Common_Issues/en.md

 ## My branch is out of date!

 When you created your fork of the `osu-wiki` repo, you took a snapshot of the contents at that very moment.
-The problem is that it doesn't automatically update on its own, nor is there a feature from GitHub to do this for you<!--outdated: there is now a button to fetch upstream below the green button to download your fork-->.
+The problem is that it doesn't automatically update on its own, nor is there a feature from GitHub to do this for you<!--outdated: there is now a button to fetch upstream below the green button to download your fork on the github site-->.

 ---